adamlg1/jwt-pizza/curiosityReport.md

 # Curiosity Report
 I made the mistake of accidentally having the back arrow hit by the mouse action in my first attempt of this assignment.
 I lost my entire writeup.
-This unfortunately increased my toil.
+Unfortunately, this mistake increased my toil.
 I am going to work to avoid that by incrementally saving in this version.
 ## Google's SRE
 I focused on Google's SRE principles initially.
 They seemed to be incredibly interesting and honest.
 I liked Google's focus on keeping their promises, and their honest approach to defining what was necessary to solve problems.
 ## Toil - Invent more, toil less